rthuffman/WFGY/ProblemMap/Inverse_Atlas/runtime-guide.md

 That means if a forward atlas or troubleshooting layer already suggests:

-- likely route
+- a likely route
-- likely family
+- a likely family
-- likely invariant region
+- a likely invariant region

 Inverse Atlas should treat those as **weak priors**, not final authorization.